Hexxeh/libpebble/README.md

 ## Warning and Complications

-* Supported OS's are `OSX 10.8`, `Ubuntu`, `Debian`
+* Supported OSes are `OSX 10.8`, `Ubuntu`, `Debian`
-* OS's which can utilize a faster Bluetooth library, Lightblue-0.4, are `OSX 10.8` and `Ubuntu`
+* OSes which can utilize a faster Bluetooth library, Lightblue-0.4, are `OSX 10.8` and `Ubuntu`
-* Detailed Lightblue-0.4 installation instructions for earlier version of OSX (10.6) and other OS's can be found [here](http://lightblue.sourceforge.net/#downloads)
+* Detailed Lightblue-0.4 installation instructions for earlier version of OSX (10.6) and other OSes can be found [here](http://lightblue.sourceforge.net/#downloads)

 ##1.
 Install Dependencies

-All supported OS's will require `python 2.7` to operate libpebble.
+All supported OSes will require `python 2.7` to operate libpebble.
 It can be installed [here](http://www.python.org/download/releases/2.7/)

 ###a.
 OSX Additional Dependencies